Indoctrination vs. Education: Part 2

 Commandments!”
 “What about them?
 I asked.
 “They’re all slogans!” she replied.

-Insights such as these can be welcome.
-But teaching critical
+Insights such as these can be unwelcome.
+But teaching that sort of critical

-thinking is hardly indoctrination.
+thinking skill is hardly indoctrination.
 On the contrary, it is an antidote.

 Teaching That